Wedz0ff/tibia-login-manager/README.md

 [AutoHotkey 1.1+](https://www.autohotkey.com/download/)

 ## How it works?
-On your first run, it'll create an INI file inside Documents Folder called accountList.ini, you can also access it on script's tray menu.
-At this file, you just need to fill your accounts credentials.
+On your first run, it'll create an INI file inside Documents Folder called accountList.ini, you can also access it on script's tray menu: "Config".
+Inside this file, you just need to fill your accounts credentials using INI pattern.

 ## INI File Example
 ```ini